atk4/core/docs/factory.rst

 The seed takes precedence, so icon='cake'.

 Factory will then create instance of RedButton with a default icon 'book'.
-It will then execute :php:meth:`DIContainerTrait::setDefaults` with the `['icon'=>'cake']` which will change value of $icon to `cake`.
+It will then execute :php:meth:`DiContainerTrait::setDefaults` with the `['icon'=>'cake']` which will change value of $icon to `cake`.

 The `cake` will be the final value of the example above.
 Even though `init()`